yinguobing/make-it-glitch/README.md

 You will need these libraries for development:
 - FFMPEG 4.3.3 or later
 - OpenCV 4.5.4 or later, if you want any image postprocessing
-- CUDA 11.8, only if you want NVDEC hardware accelerated decoding
+- CUDA 11.8, only if you want CUDA NVDEC hardware accelerated decoding
 - CMake 3.16, or later

 ### Build